Beyond Words: Enhancing Desire, Emotion, and Sentiment Recognition with Non-Verbal Cues: Introduction

 \section{Introduction}

-Social media platforms such as Twitter and Instagram have become widely used channels for sharing personal experiences and opinions.
-On these platforms, users post multimodal content including images, text, and audio, making emotion expression and sentiment analysis important topics in natural language processing and computational social science.
-Over the past decades, research has progressed from text-only emotion and sentiment analysis \cite{Kim2014ConvolutionalNN, Yang2016HierarchicalAN, Liu2019BidirectionalLW} to multimodal approaches \cite{Xu2017MultiSentiNetAD, Yang2020ImageTextME, Liu2018EfficientLM}, which have shown wide applicability in dialogue understanding, public opinion monitoring, and human-computer interaction.
-However, the specific problem of desire understanding, which an underlying driver of human emotion, has received comparatively little dedicated attention.

-Desire is a fundamental human intention that reflects a strong wish for certain objects or states, and it constitutes one of the traits distinguishing humans from other animals \cite{Portner2020DesireBA}.
-Desire interacts closely with emotion and sentiment.
-It can shape affective life experiences, and conversely, sentiment and emotional states may modulate the expression or strength of desire.
+Human Desire is a fundamental intention that reflects a strong wish for certain objects or states \cite{Portner2020DesireBA}.
+It interacts closely with emotion and sentiment, shaping affective life experiences while being modulated by them in return.
 Such three tasks form interconnected and essential components of the human experience, driving our actions and decisions.
-For example, in Figure~\ref{fig:dataset} (a), a couple smiling and preparing food in a kitchen can be interpreted as expressing a "\textit{romance}" desire, which explains positive sentiment and happy emotion.
+For example, in Figure~\ref{fig:dataset} (a), a couple smiling and preparing food in a kitchen can be interpreted as expressing a "\textit{\textbf{romance}}" desire, which explains positive sentiment and happy emotion.
 Figure~\ref{fig:dataset} (b) depicts a man’s exaggerated movements to avoid security cameras.
 It can be understood as fear and negative sentiment driven by a desire for safety and privacy.
 Therefore, if a machine were capable of accurately inferring such desire intents, it would move research closer to recognizing human emotional intelligence \cite{hofmann2015psychology}.
+However, the specific problem of desire understanding has received comparatively little dedicated attention.